-CMS has already set Goals 2010, which focuses on academic achievement for all students, safe and orderly schools, community involvement, equity and efficient and effective support operations - all of which are the basis for the NCLB law.
-The district also has developed a Data Dashboard to ensure that CMS meets these goals and provide the resources to help all students become successful in the classroom.
+CMS has already established Goals 2010, which focuses on academic achievement for all students, safe and orderly schools, community involvement, equity and efficient and effective support operations - all of which are the basis for NCLB.
+The district also has developed a Data Dashboard to ensure that CMS meets these goals and provides the resources to help all students become successful in the classroom.
+The Scorecard sets benchmarks for each year.